Market trend: Market top

 A market top (or market high) is usually not a dramatic event.
-The market has simply reached the highest point that it will, for some time (usually a few years).
-It is identified retrospectively, as market participants are not aware of it at the time it happens.
+The market has simply reached the highest point that it will, for some time.
+This identification is retrospective, as market participants are generally unaware of it when it occurs.
 Thus prices subsequently fall, either slowly or more rapidly.

-William O'Neil reported that, since the 1950s, a market top is characterized by three to five distribution days in a major stock market index occurring within a relatively short period of time.
-Distribution is a decline in price with higher volume than the preceding session.
+According to William O'Neil, since the 1950s, a market top is characterized by three to five distribution days in a major stock market index occurring within a relatively short period of time.
+Distribution is identified as a decline in price with higher volume than the preceding session.

 Examples

-The peak of the dot-com bubble (as measured by the NASDAQ-100) occurred on March 24, 2000.
-The index closed at 4,704.73.
-The NASDAQ peaked at 5,132.50 and the S&P 500 Index at 1525.20.
+The peak of the dot-com bubble, as measured by the NASDAQ-100, occurred on March 24, 2000, when the index closed at 4,704.73.
+The Nasdaq peaked at 5,132.50 and the S&P 500 Index at 1525.20.

-The peak for the U.S. stock market before the financial crisis of 2007–2008 was on October 9, 2007.
-The S&P 500 Index closed at 1,565 and the NASDAQ at 2861.50.
+The peak of the U.S. stock market before the 2008 financial crisis occurred on October 9, 2007.
+The S&P 500 closed at 1,565 and the NASDAQ at 2,861.50.

 Market bottom

-A market bottom is a trend reversal, the end of a market downturn, and the beginning of an upward moving trend (bull market).
+A market bottom marks a trend reversal, signifying the end of a market downturn and the commencement of an upward-moving trend (bull market).

-It is very difficult to identify a bottom (referred to as "bottom picking") before it passes.
-The upturn following a decline may be short-lived and prices might resume their decline.
-This would bring a loss for the investor who purchased stock(s) during a misperceived or "false" market bottom.
+Identifying a market bottom, often referred to as 'bottom picking,' is a challenging task, as it's difficult to recognize before it passes.
+The upturn following a decline may be short-lived, and prices might resume their descent, resulting in a loss for the investor who purchased stocks during a misperceived or 'false' market bottom.

-Baron Rothschild is said to have advised that the best time to buy is when there is "blood in the streets", i.e., when the markets have fallen drastically and investor sentiment is extremely negative.
+Baron Rothschild is often quoted as advising that the best time to buy is when there is 'blood in the streets'—that is, when the markets have fallen drastically and investor sentiment is extremely negative.